vSense/docker-rtorrent/README.md

 A sample of `.rtorrentrc` is available in this repo as `rtorrent.conf`

-It is also possible to ovveride it by mounting the file from host:
+It is also possible to override it by mounting the file from host:

 ```
 docker run -d --name rtorrent --hostname rtorrent -p 6881:6881 -p 6881:6881/udp -p 51413:51413 -p 51413:51413/udp -v /srv/configs/rutorrent:/rutorrent -v /srv/seedbox:/downloads vsense/rtorrent -v /srv/config/rtorrent/rtorrent.conf:/.rtorrentrc